-Implemented by UNDP in collaboration with the Ministry of Transport and Mining of Jamaica, the Programme conducted a baseline study for the Development Minerals sector in 2017 which recommended the implementation of a computerized Mining Cadastre for Jamaica.
-The Consultancy therefore seeks to recruit a highly seasoned consultant to implement a cadaster system for the Development Minerals sector in Jamaica.
-The Cadaster will serve as a tool for improved management of the mining sector.
+Implemented by UNDP in collaboration with the Ministry of Transport and Mining (MTM), the Programme conducted a baseline study for the Development Minerals sector in 2017 which recommended the implementation of a computerized Mining Cadastre for Jamaica.
+The institutional contract therefore seeks to recruit a highly qualified institution to implement a Computerised Cadastre System for the Development Minerals Sector in Jamaica.
+The Cadastre will serve as a tool for improved management of the mining sector.